Redfin currently rates Detroit as only somewhat competitive. Yet, some factors indicate that this market could soon begin to heat up once more.

 Dearborn, a Detroit suburb, is notable for containing the largest Muslim and Arab populations per capita in the United States.
 Arab-American culture is rich in this area.

 Summers are pleasant and warm.
 They can get a bit humid, though.
 Meanwhile, winters are quite cold, snowy, and windy.
-Detroit tenants enjoy all four distinct seasons.
+Detroit residents enjoy all four distinct seasons.

 Detroit looks like a fairly affordable metro.